James Dennis, 1st Baron Tracton: Personal life

-In 1769, Dennis married Elizabeth Pigott, daughter of Emanuel Pigott of Chetwynd House, Co.
-Cork, but he died childless in June 1782.
+In 1769, Dennis married Elizabeth Pigott, daughter of Emanuel Pigott of Chetwynd House, County Cork, but he died childless in June 1782.
 The barony died with him, but he left his estates to his two nephews, who in accordance with his will changed their surname to 'Dennis' and paid an annual jointure of £1,800 to their uncle's widow.

-His nephews were the two sons of Thomas Swift (1711–1803), of Lynn, Co.
-Westmeath, who had married his only sister, Frances.
+His nephews were the two sons of Thomas Swift (1711–1803), of Lynn, County Westmeath, who had married his only sister, Frances.
 Thomas Swift was the son of Meade Swift (b.1692) J.P., of Lynn, a first cousin of the famous Jonathan Swift and Sir Richard Meade (1697–1744) 3rd Bt., father of the 1st Earl of Clanwilliam.
-Lord Tracton left his estates in Co.
-Kerry to his first nephew, the Rev. Meade Swift-Dennis (1753–1837), who married Delia, daughter of Morley Saunders, of Saunders Grove, Co.
-Wicklow, and Martha, daughter of John Stratford, 1st Earl of Aldborough.
-Baron Tracton left his estates of Tracton Abbey, Co.
-Cork and Temple Hill House, Co.
-Dublin to his second nephew, John Swift-Dennis (d.1830), M.P. for Kinsale, Co.
-Cork.
+Lord Tracton left his estates in County Kerry to his first nephew, the Rev. Meade Swift-Dennis (1753–1837), who married Delia, daughter of Morley Saunders, of Saunders Grove, County Wicklow, and Martha, daughter of John Stratford, 1st Earl of Aldborough.
+Baron Tracton left his estates of Tracton Abbey, County Cork and Temple Hill House, County Dublin to his second nephew, John Swift-Dennis (d.1830), M.P. for Kinsale, County Cork.